Resolving disputes

 The options available to us include providing information, education and assistance to help the charity to comply with the Charities Act 2005, enforcement, and, as a last resort, removal from the Register.

-Enforcement options include issuing warning notices, publishing notices on the charity's listing on the Charities Register (the Register), administrative penalties, or prosecution for offences under the Charities Act 2005.
+Enforcement options include issuing formal letters of expectations, warning notices, publishing notices on the charity's listing on the Charities Register (the Register), administrative penalties, or prosecution for offences under the Charities Act 2005.

 We can prosecute an organisation if it falsely claims that it is a registered charity on the Register, or if it does not provide required information or documents to us.

-We may remove a charity from the Register if:
+We may recommend to the independent Charities Registration Board that it removes a charity from the Register if:

 • the entity is not, or is no longer, qualified for registration as a charitable entity